Behavioral Health Care Management Program

 All behavioral health benefits are subject to the terms and conditions as listed in the member's benefit plan.

-Health Care Service Corporation, Inc. (operating through its five divisions; BCBS of Illinois, BCBS of New Mexico, BCBS of Oklahoma, BCBS of Texas, and BCBS of Montana) Behavioral Health Care Management program was accredited for Health Utilization Management in October of 2012.
+Health Care Service Corporation, Inc. (operating through its five divisions; BCBS of Illinois, BCBS of Montana, BCBS of New Mexico, BCBS of Oklahoma, and BCBS of Texas) Behavioral Health Care Management program has been accredited for Health Utilization Management since October of 2012.
+This accreditation covers the Behavioral Health Utilization Management program for Commercial/Group, FEP and Retail Exchange Affected Markets lines of business for all five plan states.

 URAC, an independent, nonprofit organization, is well-known as a leader in promoting health care quality through its accreditation and certification programs.
 URAC offers a wide range of quality benchmarking programs and services that keep pace with the rapid changes in the health care system, and provide a symbol of excellence for organizations to validate their commitment to quality and accountability.
 Through its broad-based governance structure and an inclusive standards development process, URAC strives to ensure that all stakeholders are represented in establishing meaningful quality measures for the entire health care industry.
 For more information, visit www.urac.org .